 Dr. Willyerd has organized MSU trips to Peru since 2009.
 He is passionate about offering students the opportunity to see health care in different parts of the world.
-CLICK HERE to read the recent article on the Peru experience for students of MSUCOM.
+CLICK HERE to read an article on the Peru experience for students of MSUCOM.

 Dr. Sergent serves as Clinical Faculty and Profesor Honorario at Universidad César Vallejo in Trujillo, Peru.
 He also serves as Clinical Faculty at MSUCOM, working closely with Institute of Global Health and International Osteopathic Medicine Organization.
 He is the research guide during Peru elective.

 The Peru trip offers the opportunity to be involved in research.
 Research projects focus on population health and One Health related approaches such as water purity and sanitation.

 Patient’s bone health is important to their quality of life.
 As our patients age, their bones can weaken and make the patient more prone to fractures, which are harder to heal from at an older age.
 The earlier we diagnose osteoporosis, the earlier we can treat it.
 This project focuses on better identifying, evaluating and treating patients who suffer from osteoporosis or low bone density-related fragility.

 2) Diabetes education and access to care